W427697/Discord-/docs/api/doc-block-argtypes.md

 Default: `parameters.docs.argTypes.include`

-Specifies which arg types to include in the table.
-Any arg types whose name doesn’t match the regex or is not part of the array will be left out.
+Specifies which arg types to include in the args table.
+Any arg types whose names don’t match the regex or are not part of the array will be left out.

 ### `of`